schwartzman/lucit-backtesting/docs/_sources/index.rst.txt

-.. unicorn-binance-websocket-api documentation master file, created by sphinx-quickstart on Sat Nov  2 14:14:48 2019.
+.. lucit-backtesting documentation master file, created by sphinx-quickstart on Sat Nov  2 14:14:48 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.